-The sweep at 16 years, known as 'Youthscan', consisted of 19 separate survey documents.
-Diet-related questions were asked during the Student Test Booklet/Student Score Form (Documents B & C, section titled 'What I Eat' and 'Soft Drink Special'), Health-Related Behaviour Student Self-Completion (Document F), 'Home and All That' Student Self-Completion (Document G), Maternal Self-competition Form (Document P).
-In the Maternal Self-Completion Form, the participant's carer was asked an extensive amount of diet related questions about the teenager as well as cooking and preparation habits.
-These questions have not been outlined in detail in Table 7.1 as there is overlap with the selfcompletion dietary questions, but can be found on the relevant questionnaire.
+The sweep at 16 years, known as 'Youthscan', included diet-related questions in the Student Test Booklet/Student Score Form (Documents B & C, section titled 'What I Eat' and 'Soft Drink Special'), Health-Related Behaviour Student Self-Completion (Document F), 'Home and All That' Student Self-Completion (Document G), Maternal Self-competition Form (Document P).
+In the Maternal Self-Completion Form, the participant's carer was asked an extensive amount of diet-related questions about the teenager as well as cooking and preparation habits.
+These questions have not been outlined in detail in Table 7.1 as there is overlap with the self-completion dietary questions.
+However, these questions can be found in the relevant questionnaire.

-In addition to the self-completed dietary habits, the teenagers were asked to keep a 4 day estimated diet diary.
+In addition to the self-completed dietary habits, the teenagers were asked to keep a 4-day estimated diet diary.
 The diaries were distributed through schools or sent by post to the participant's home where appropriate.
 Participants were provided with instructions both within the diary and as an accompanying letter.
 Examples were provided throughout the diary.
 Participants were instructed to complete the diary on a Friday, Saturday, Sunday and Monday of one week.
 They were asked to include information about the type, brand, amount and time of all food eaten along with additional information about their eating habits.
-The diary had separate sections for before breakfast, breakfast, mid-morning between breakfast and midday meal, midday meal, mid-afternoon between midday meal and evening meal, evening meal and evening snacks. it was noted that many participants were revising for exams at home or were on holiday from school during the period of recording [65].
+The diary had separate sections for before breakfast, breakfast, mid-morning between breakfast and midday meal, midday meal, mid-afternoon between midday meal and evening meal, evening meal and evening snacks. it was noted that many participants were revising for exams at home or were on holiday from school during the period of recording [69].